Things To Bring To Avoid Bed Bugs While Traveling

 It has been said that due to modern technology, the world has become a smaller place.
-Smartphones, tablets, smart watches, and even the trusty laptops and desktops now allow us easy access to information about everything that is happening all throughout the world.
+Smartphones, tablets, smartwatches, and even the trusty laptops and desktops now allow us easy access to information about everything that is happening all throughout the world.
 Travel has also improved with faster, safer, bigger, and more comfortable airplanes.
-More and more Americans now enjoy traveling the whole year round.
+More and more Americans now enjoy traveling the world year-round.

 Like everything else though, these improvements have their downside.
 With the increase in travel, more and more diseases have entered this side of the world.
 Aside from this, pests have also hitched a ride with travelers, ultimately settling in the homes of many Americans.
-One such pest is the bed bugs – small insects that feed only on the blood of humans and animals.
+One such pest is the bed bug - a small insect that feeds only on the blood of humans and animals.

 Bed bugs are terrible to have around the house.
 They are nocturnal creatures, so they bite while you are asleep.
 They leave you feeling itchy and irritable, with matching ugly bite marks on your skin to boot.
 Obviously, there is nothing good about bed bugs.

 Bed bugs are small insects that are oval in shape and are brownish in color.
 They have flat bodies and are the size of an apple seed, but bloat and turn red after a blood meal.
 Bed bugs do not fly but can move quickly; you might first find them on your bed, but next thing you know they are on the couch, on the walls, inside cracks and crevices, and on floors.

 The adult female bed bugs can lay as many as a hundred eggs.
 This is the reason why getting rid of them as soon as possible should be the top priority because they can soon spread into uncontrollable numbers.

 Since bed bugs are nocturnal, they bite people when they are asleep.
 When they bite, they pierce the skin with their elongated beaks.
 Their bites are painless, that is why we do not wake up to their bites.
 However, these bites would eventually turn up as itchy welts later on.